jonaslang1/QuirionExport/README.md

 ## Requirements

 - Python 3.8 or higher
-- Access to the Quirion API (API key or credentials if required)
+- Access to the Quirion API (credentials are required)

 ## Installation